walker84837/color-thief/README.md

 * **K-Means algorithm**: A new `Algorithm` enum has been introduced, allowing you to choose between `Mmcq` (the original Modified Median Cut Quantization algorithm) and `KMeans` (K-means clustering algorithm).
   * `Algorithm::Mmcq`: Fast, distinct colors, less accurate for subtle gradients.
-  * `Algorithm::KMeans`: Slower, better for subtle gradients, more accurate overall.
+  * `Algorithm::KMeans { max_iterations: usize }`: Slower, better for subtle gradients, more accurate overall.
+The `max_iterations` field allows you to specify the maximum number of iterations for the K-Means algorithm to run.
 * **Expanded `ColorFormat`**: The `ColorFormat` enum now supports more formats: `Rgb`, `Rgba`, `Argb`, `Bgr`, `Bgra`.
 * **Improved error handling**: The `Error` enum now provides more descriptive error messages.